KatrinaHoffert/easy-append/README.md

 * `--invert` - If this flag is present, the regex is inverted and the file must *not* contain the regex to have the text addition applied.

+* `--same-line` - If this flag is present, the text addition will be done on the same line instead of putting it on its own line (the default).

 * `--file` - In the form of `--file=<path>`, where path is the path to some file that contains the text for this text addition.
 Only one of `--file` or `<text to add>` (at the end of the block) may appear.